Gas Heater Safety - 25 Safety Tips

 Keep your indoor gas heater safe by having it serviced by a qualified gasfitter at least every two years.
 The safety advice is the same regardless of whether it is to keep a natural gas or LPG gas heaters safe.

 Most manufacturers recommend servicing at no longer than two year intervals.

 Adequate ventilation is also important, especially if it is a portable unflued gas heater.

 You should always read and following the instructions in the owner's manual.

 Are Portable Gas Heaters Safe to Use Indoors

-If you own an outdoor gas heater, don’t ever use it indoors.
-Outdoor portable gas heaters are not safe to use indoors because they are not designed with the appropriate emission control features.
+If you own a portable outdoor gas heater, don’t ever use these heaters indoors.
+Use of these outdoor portable gas heaters indoors is not safe, as they are not designed with the appropriate emission control features.

 Portable gas heaters are safe to use indoors, assuming that we are referring to gas bayonet heaters designed for indoor use.
 There are also portable gas heaters that are designed for outdoor use and should never be used indoors.

 As stated above, NEVER use an outdoor gas heater indoors, as they are not designed for safe inside use.